This page contains affiliate links. Please read our disclosure for more info.

 The North Tower is the best place to see the skyscrapers and highways, but it’s currently closed.

-4) Experience Sensory Overload at the Robot Restaurant (CLOSED)
+4) Experience Sensory Overload at the Robot Restaurant (or Samurai Restaurant)

 Our head and ears ached afterwards, but there’s no denying that the Robot Restaurant is one of the craziest Shinjuku activities.